devcircus/services/README.md

 ```

-My controllers simply defer to a Service to handle the dirty work, then, using [Responders](https://github.com/bright-components/responders), a responder is responsible for handling the response.
+My controllers simply defer to a Service to handle the dirty work, then, using [Responders](https://github.com/bright-components/responders), the response is sent.
 A very clean approach.

 ## Installation